What is Decision Automation?

-Decision Automation enables organisations to automate the decision-making process in many different areas (i.e., within a process, application, department, etc.).
-There are many benefits in automating decisions.
+Decision Automation enables organizations to automate the decision-making process in many different areas (i.e., within a process, application, department, etc.).
+There are many benefits to automating decisions.
 For instance, automated decisions will increase productivity and reduce risks and error rates in a decision-making process.
 It also increases the consistency of decisions as these will be less reliant on individual discretion.

 Rule-based Decision Automation

 Decision Automation can be fully based on business rules.
 In many industries, such as insurance, finance, banking, and so on, routine and reparative decisions are automated in order to ensure that quality and consistency are not compromised.
 For example, in insurance, many of the decisions that are made in underwriting, claims processing, pricing, discount, etc., can be automated using business rules automation.

 Business rules automation becomes very critical when the decisions are in a regulated environment.
 When the ‘explainability' and reasoning behind certain decisions are important for the customer, regulator, or other third parties, decision automation using automated business rules is particularly effective.